Valuable Lessons in Co-existence

 In 2016, Bombard Renewable Energy was ranked 55th on Solar Power World’s Top 500 Solar Contractor’s list.
 Bombard has assembled industry leading NABCEP and UL certified PV installation and design teams.
 Bombard has installed over 200 megawatts of solar and wind for commercial, utility, government, residential and non-profit projects.
 Combine this with the construction expertise of over 34 years of electrical contracting and you get a clear choice in solar providers.
 For over 34 years, Bombard has been serving Nevada’s electrical needs.
 In fact, Bombard has installed more solar PV panels than all other Nevada electrical contractors.
 Bombard Renewable Energy is part of MDU Construction Services Group, a subsidiary of MDU Resources Group, Inc. (NYSE: MDU).”
 Learn more about Bombard Renewable Energy at www.bombardre.com

-Solar FlexRack, a division of Northern States Metals, is an integrated solar company that offers custom-designed, fixed tilt ground mount and single-axis tracking systems in the commercial and utility scale, solar mounting industry.
-Solar FlexRack also offers full turnkey packages, including engineering, geotechnical, pullout testing, field, layout, and installation services to address the actual site conditions of an installation, providing a full scope of services from design to delivery and installation.
-Solar FlexRack has completed more than 1 GW of solar racking installations in 32 states across America and five countries globally.
+Solar FlexRack, a division of Northern States Metals, is an integrated solar company that offers custom-designed, fixed tilt ground mount and single-axis trackers in the commercial and utility-scale, solar mounting industry.
+Solar FlexRack offers full turnkey packages, including engineering, geotechnical, pullout testing, field, layout, and installation services, providing a full scope of services from design to delivery and installation.
+Solar FlexRack has completed 2.5 GW of solar racking.

 Post A Comment